ethanrdj/authentication/authentication-frontend/README.md

 # Authentication app

 This project allows a user to register an account and login.
-The login process authenticates the users details details and alerts them if there is an error.
+The login process authenticates the users details and alerts them if there is an error.

 ### `npm start`